 Origins: The discovery of a 17-foot steel-beam cross in the rubble of the World Trade Center towers two days after the 2001 terrorist attacks on America provided a tangible symbol of comfort and faith to many of those horrified by the events of September 11.
 Some of those who had access to

 the WTC site at that time made pilgrimages to pray before the cross and leave behind written messages such as "God Bless Our Fallen Brothers."
-A few weeks later the cross was hoisted atop a 40-foot-high mound of debris on what was formerly a pedestrian walkway so that it could be viewed by a wider audience, and a religious service was held, during which the Rev. Brian Jordan sprinkled the cross with holy water and declared: "Behold the glory of the cross at ground zero.
+A few weeks later the cross (since dubbed the "Ground Zero Cross") was hoisted atop a 40-foot-high mound of debris on what was formerly a pedestrian walkway so that it could be viewed by a wider audience, and a religious service was held, during which the Rev. Brian Jordan sprinkled the cross with holy water and declared: "Behold the glory of the cross at ground zero.
 This is our symbol of hope, our symbol of faith, our symbol of healing."
 Countless other ceremonies and prayer vigils were held at the site of WTC cross in the weeks and months that followed.
-Two years later, the cross remains in place along Church Street on the eastern border of the 16-acre WTC site.
+Two years later, the cross remained in place along Church Street on the eastern border of the 16-acre WTC site.

 After the unearthing of the steel-beam cross from the WTC rubble, a number of groups supported the idea of incorporating the steel cross into the design of a future September 11 memorial display at the site.
-The American Atheists organization has long opposed such plans for reasons expressed by their president, Ellen Johnson, at least as far back as June 2002:
+The American Atheists organization opposed such plans for reasons expressed by their president, Ellen Johnson, at least as far back as June 2002:

 Efforts to make the steel cross part of a permanent display at the site in Lower Manhattan come as officials mull a suitable way to re-develop the former World Trade Center location.
 A final blueprint for the area is to be chosen by December 1, and will include a memorial of some kind to the 2,823 people killed during the attack on the twin towers.